pioneersprize/Polkadot-Pioneers-Prize/applications/zklogin-Reclaim-protocol.md

 Currently, users are accustomed to logging into centralized login systems such as Google, Facebook, and Twitter to access these services, but they have no way to use this on-chain.
 These conventional login methods are incompatible with on-chain verifications, thus creating a disconnect between user identities on different centralized platforms and restricting their utility on-chain across Dapps.

 Reclaim protocol will allow Dapps within the Polkadot ecosystem to provide zk login for its users.
-It will enable Dapp users to log into any website and generate a zkproof of their login that can be verified on chain.
+It will enable Dapp users to log into any website and generate a zkproof of their login that can be verified onchain.
 Reclaim Protocol makes https traffic verifiable using Zero-Knowledge Proofs, enabling users to generate verifiable credentials from any of their online user profiles.
 This unlocks unlimited possibilities as no APIs are required or no changes to be made to the websites to extract private user data, while guaranteeing data integrity.
 Web2 user data which was elusive to Web3 till now will be available to builders across the Polkadot ecosystem.
-This opens up opportunities for a new wave of applications that can support zklogin, proof of personhood  and bot protection.
+This opens up opportunities for a new wave of applications that can support zklogin, proof of personhood, and bot protection.

 Additionally, after speaking with the members of the Polkadot Foundation, we have been able to identify zklogin and [epassport](https://github.com/w3f/Grants-Program/blob/master/docs/RFPs/epassport-zk-validation.md) to be important use cases for Dapp builders and users that can be implemented uniquely through Reclaim Protocol.
 Through Reclaim, users can not only validate their login credentials but also provide verifiable proofs of various personal attributes and activities.
 For instance, they can prove the number of rides taken on Uber, expenditures on Amazon, or their scores on Chess.com, thereby establishing a robust proof of personhood which is instrumental in combating fraudulent actors and bots.
-Such proof of personhood can now be made available onchain via Reclaim protocol within the Polkadot ecosystem.
+Such proof of personhood can now be made available on-chain via Reclaim protocol within the Polkadot ecosystem.

 We are a small team (20+ members) with finite resources and want to collaborate with ecosystems that demonstrate a genuine commitment to enable use cases that are likely to scale to a billion users.
-Our team comprises primarily engineers who have previously worked at Meta, Microsoft, Google, and have contributed to various web3 open source projects.
+Our team comprises primarily engineers who have previously worked at Meta, Microsoft, Google and have contributed to various web3 open source projects.
 Given Polkadot's strong emphasis on streamlining user onboarding,  user experience, and implementing bot protection, coupled with our team's expertise and background, we believe that our team is one of the most suited to realise Polkadot's vision of building zk login and implementing Proof of Personhood for Dapps on top of Polkadot.